Trails & Hiking

-Bicyclists, please remember to yield the right-of-way to hikers and horseback riders.
-Maximum trail speed is 10 mph at Lake Poway and 15 mph on all other trails.
+- Bicyclists, please remember to yield the right-of-way to hikers and horseback riders.
+Maximum trail speed is 10 miles per hour at Lake Poway and 15 miles per hour on all other trails.
 (Bicycles are not allowed at Blue Sky Ecological Reserve.)

 These trails are designed to provide visitors a view of all habitat types.
 Blue Sky's primary trail occurs along the Green Valley Truck Trail (GVTT).